namitharayasam/ARVR-Project-GeoNav/README.md

 3. **Zoom and Interact**: In the 3D view, users can zoom in for a street-level view, rotate, and navigate to explore specific areas in detail.
 Interacting with entities like buildings allows for a more **immersive AR/VR-like experience**.

+## **Technologies Used**:
+- **MapTiler**: Provides high-quality 2D and 3D maps, enabling the seamless transition between 2D and 3D views.
+- **Three.js**: Powers the 3D rendering engine, providing smooth and immersive 3D navigation for an AR/VR experience.
+- **MapLibre GL JS**: An open-source library used to handle the 2D-to-3D map rendering.
+- **GLTFLoader**: Used for loading and rendering 3D models in GLTF format, which represent real-world objects (e.g., buildings, streets).

 ---

 ## **Installation**